 ITP offers a gateway for students to other enrichment positions at the Graduate Center, from the Teaching and Learning Center to the New Media Lab, from the Digital Fellows to the Instructional Technology Fellows programs, and more.
 Our students have won intramural and extramural grants for their research, and their skills and knowledge are in demand on the job market.

-Starting in Fall 2020, ITP will be offered as a standalone certificate program so people from outside the Graduate Center will be eligible to enroll and earn the certificate.
-If you are interested in enrolling, please send an email to firstname.lastname@example.org; we will follow up with details about how to apply.
+Starting in Fall 2020, ITP will be offered as a standalone certificate program so people from outside the Graduate Center will be eligible for admission to enroll and earn the certificate.
+Details about how to apply can be found here.

 This site provides information about the curriculum and mission of the certificate program, the program’s faculty, as well as examples of syllabi and student work.
-The certificate program is coordinated by Michael Mandiberg, email@example.com.
+The certificate program is interim coordinated by Michael Mandiberg firstname.lastname@example.org.